Skip to content

 • Uncover risk factors so you can plan ahead.
 For example, do you have an employee whose title or salary doesn’t align with their tenure?
 This person could be at risk of leaving your company.

-• Engage in succession planning so you can find out which employees may be good candidates to take over a role in the event of another employee’s promotion or departure.
+• Engage in succession planning to determine which employees may be good candidates to take over a role in the event of another employee’s promotion or departure.

 7. Practice robust performance management of employees